mjrenfro/FlowChartApp/README.md

 #nodeMyAdmin

-Simple administration tool written in node.js to manange databases in MongoDB.
+Simple administration tool written in node.js to manage databases in MongoDB.

 ## !
 In very early development stage ! ##